 The key kōan points include the following: Say a word and free the wild fox now!
 If you can do that, meet your former self and say a word to free her/him from their wild fox body!
 And how is this person of great practice free here and now?

 Reading the former Bǎizhàng‘s answer as “not avoid” also opens up the play in the Zen literature around this kōan.
 Not only will Wúmén’s comment (see below) come alive but Dogen’s comments too.

 In Dōgen’s “Deep Belief in Cause and Effect (Jinshin inga),” he wrote, “More than thirty masters have written poems or commentaries on this story.
 Not one of them understands that saying ‘a person of great practice does not avoid cause and effect’ is a denial of cause and effect.”

 Dōgen takes on some of the greats – Dahui, Yuanwu, and Hongzhi (who he often refers to as an “old buddha” so this is especially surprising).

 I see Dōgen here as going into the swirl of thinking and hiding a wicked grin.
-He says that if you see the former Bǎizhàng’s statement, “not avoiding,” as an affirmation of cause and effect, then you deny of cause and effect, because there were karmic effects that followed from the former Bǎizhàng’s “not avoiding,” so it must have been a denial of cause and effect, although he didn’t.
+He says that if you see the former Bǎizhàng’s statement, “not avoiding,” as affirming cause and effect, then you deny cause and effect, because there were karmic effects that followed from the former Bǎizhàng’s “not avoiding.”
+Therefore, it must have been a denial of cause and effect.
+Although it wasn’t.

 In the swirl affirmation and negation, blame and shame, how can you free the wild fox?